MrMo-99/BikeShare-Data-Analysis/README.md

 I am using Microsoft SQL Server Management Studio in this part of the project to help process and analyze the datasets.

+First make sure to import all of the dataset as a .csv file to the database server.
+Check and verify if the data types of each of the columns in each dataset is same to merge them all together.

+**Note: The start_station_id column of dataset from Dec 2020 to April 2020 contains string values**

 ```TSQL
 -- Creating a table to merge 13 datasets into one table for better usability